How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 When it comes to satisfying their target audience, most content marketers fall short.
 Why?
 It’s because they find it difficult to understand the reader’s search intent.

-Answers are fantastic, but only if you know what questions other people also ask for.
-Every day, your audience asks thousands of questions.
-It is your responsibility as a marketer to provide the answers.
+Answers are fantastic, but only if you know what questions other people also ask for on Google.
+Every day, your audience asks Google thousands of questions.
+As a content marketing, it is your responsibility understand user intent and provide comprehensive answers to build trust and credibility.

 43% of SERPs have People also ask (PAA) boxes.